Quantifying repulsiveness of determinantal point processes: Stationary DPPs

 \section{Stationary DPPs}

-In this section, we review the basic definition and some properties of stationary DPPs.
-For a detailed presentation, including the non stationary case, we refer to the survey by Hough et al. \cite{hough2009zeros}.
+In this section, we review the definition and some properties of stationary DPPs.
+For a detailed presentation, including the nonstationary case, we refer to the survey by Hough et~al. \cite {hough2009zeros}.

-Basics of point processes may be found in ~\cite{daleyvol1,daleyvol2}.
+Basics of point processes may be found in \cite{daleyvol1,daleyvol2}.
 Let us recall that a point process $X$ is simple if two points of $X$ never coincide, almost surely.
 The joint intensities of $X$ are defined as follows.

-\begin{definition} If it exists, the joint intensity of order $k$ ($k\geq 1$) of a simple point process $X$ is the function $\rho^{(k)}: (\R^d)^k \to \R^+$ such that for any family of mutually disjoint subsets $D_1,\dots,D_k$ in $\R^d$,
+\begin{definition} If it exists, the joint intensity of order $k$ ($k\geq1$) of a simple point process $X$ is the function $\rho^{(k)}: (\mathbb{R}^d)^k \to \mathbb{R}^+$ such that for any family of mutually disjoint subsets $D_1,\dots,D_k$ in~$\mathbb{R}^d$,

 where $X(D)$ denotes the number of points of $X$ in $D$ and $E$ is the expectation over the distribution of $X$. \end{definition}